iwatake2222/InferenceHelper_Sample/README.md

 ### Options (Select Deep Leraning framework)
 - Choose one of the following options.
-	- *Note* : InferenceHelper itself supports multiple frameworks (i.e. you can set `on` for several framework)s.
+	- *Note* : InferenceHelper itself supports multiple frameworks (i.e. you can set `on` for several frameworks).
 However, in this sample project the selected framework is used to `create` InferenceHelper instance for the sake of ease.

 ```sh
 cmake .. \